What are Today’s Young Entrepreneurs Doing Wrong?

 They include big names in the corporate world like Bill Gates, Steve Jobs, Michael Dell, Mark Zuckerberg, Larry Ellison, Jack Ma, Jan Koun and Richard Branson.

-Why did they become so successful?
+Why did They Become so Successful?

 They discovered an opportunity and got into it without wavering and losing focus amid many failures and disappointments.
 They discovered the 8 P’s of entrepreneurial success: